 Store all your business accounts by the tax year they apply to (the tax year runs from 6 April to 5 April the following year).
-You might keep each year’s accounts in a flashy filing cabinet or an old shoe box, but make sure they’re organised – they have to be kept for at least five years.
+You might keep each year’s accounts in a folder on the shelf or digitally copied onto your desktop.
+They have to be kept for at least five years.

 Again, the government website has plenty of information on business record keeping.

 As you store your records, also try to set up a regular schedule for entering the details into a spreadsheet on your computer; depending on your business.
 Once a month may be a reasonable timescale for entering your incomings and outgoings.